A collaborative team of scientists has recently determined the behavior of acids in ultracold interstellar space.

-A laser with particularly high brightness, as is accessible in Nijmegen, was required for this.
+A laser with particularly high brightness, accessible in Nijmegen, was required.
 Computer simulations empowered the researchers to translate the trial results.

 Scientists primarily added four water molecules, one after the other, to the hydrochloric acid molecule.
 The hydrochloric acid dissociated during this process: it donated its proton to a water molecule, and a hydronium ion was created.
 The remaining chloride ion, the hydronium ion, and the three other water molecules formed a cluster.

 However, if the researchers first created an ice-like cluster from the four water molecules and then added the hydrochloric acid, they yielded a different result: the hydrochloric acid molecule did not dissociate; the proton remained bonded to the chloride ion.

 Professor Martina Havenith, Chair of Physical Chemistry II from Ruhr-Universität Bochum, said, “Under the conditions that can be found in interstellar space, the acids are thus able to dissociate, but this does not necessarily have to happen – both processes are two sides of the same coin, so to speak.”

 Professor Dominik Marx, Chair of Theoretical Chemistry from Ruhr-Universität Bochum, said, “The result can also be applied to other acids, i.e., it represents the basic principle of chemistry under ultracold conditions.”